 When deciding which type of IRA is best for you, you should consider your current tax bracket versus your future tax bracket.

-If you’re currently in a lower tax bracket, make a moderate income, or believe tax rates will go up in the future, a Roth 401(k) or Roth IRA might be best.
-If you believe you have high income potential later in your career and into retirement, the tax-free withdrawals offered by Roth options become more attractive.
+If you’re currently in a lower tax bracket, make more income than allowable for a traditional IRA, or believe tax rates will go up in the future, a Roth 401(k) or Roth IRA might be best.
+If you believe you have high income potential in your retirement, the tax-free withdrawals offered by Roth options become more attractive.
 You’ll pay taxes for your current tax bracket, and no matter if tax rates go up in the future or not, you still won’t have to pay tax when you make your withdrawals in retirement.